FlickerSoul/gapper/README.md

 def sum_many(args: Iterable[int]) -> int:       # @test_case([5, 6], [7, 8]) does not work because will treat [x, y]
     return sum(args)                            # as two parameters instead of a list.
 ```

+This is how you can specify a test cases with keyword arguments.

 ```python
 from gapper import problem, test_cases, test_case, param